thejdlowe/like-my-coffee/README.md

 ### Software

+* React with Typescript for the Scoreboard, Player, and Control Panel displays
+* node to handle the actual logic for the server (kept in `gameLogic.ts`)
+* Python 3 with Bleak running to handle the bluetooth connection (this will send POST requests to the `gameLogic` file to handle communication!)

 1. Do your normal Pi updates/upgrades/whatever.
 2. You will need to run `npm install` on the main folder, in `client` and in `server`.
 3. Your Pi will need to be set up to run the `like-my-coffee-fancy` npm start as sudo; and it also needs chromium to run shortly after those have started.